 Quality Improvement Summit

-Participants will gain insight into the colorectal cancer (CRC) screening program, learn the benefits of a team-based approach to care, and understand the importance of setting an office protocol that supports practice improvement.
+During the 2018 Summit, participants gained insight into the colorectal cancer (CRC) screening program, learned the benefits of a team-based approach to care, and understood the importance of setting an office protocol that supports practice improvement.
 An expert speaker coverd topics such as the importance of quality improvement (QI) and its impact on enhanced patient care; showcased key points of the CRC screening improvement toolkit and action plan; and illustrated how streamlining office procedures can make a positive impact on health outcomes as well as an improved work environment.

 Selected Practices Had To

 - Utilize the CRC screening module, presented by the New Jersey Academy of Family Physicians, to enter chart data, select a pathway of intervention, and re-enter data after five months of protocol intervention.
 View the instructions for using the module and claiming credit.

 Participating Practices Received

 - Complimentary registration and mileage reimbursement for up to four members of the care team to attend the Summit.

 - $250 practice stipend for completion of the module after five months of intervention implementation.